A little anecdote – not so anecdotal – about the arrival of a new employee. Doesn't this remind you of a situation you've already experienced?

 What is onboarding?

-- integration: a well-received employee will feel 'at home' more quickly.
-The feeling of belonging is crucial for an employee, who will have more reason to invest in the company, to feel good there, and therefore to create an atmosphere conducive to good development for themselves and the company.
-This also contributes to the employer's brand image.
-Onboarding can even be a decisive factor in an employee's decision to stay or leave.
+- Integration: a well-received employee will feel 'at home' faster.
+The feeling of belonging is crucial for an employee; they will have more reasons to invest in the company, to feel good there, and therefore to create an atmosphere conducive to good development of themselves and the company.
+This also contributes to the employer brand image.
+Onboarding for certain strained professions can even be decisive in the employee's decision to stay or leave.

-- productivity: when an employee arrives in the right conditions, he or she will be up and running more quickly.
-An employee who doesn't have everything he or she needs to work will put more pressure on colleagues and quickly lose motivation.
+- Productivity: when an employee arrives in good conditions, they will be operational more quickly.
+An employee who does not have everything they need to work will ask their colleagues more often and quickly lose motivation.

 Best practices for welcoming a new employee